 Were the proposal relevant to the present troubles, it has other problems.
 For one, the concept of “practice ready” is unintelligible.
 There are as many different types of practice as there are levels of readiness for it, and proponents of the proposal do not say which of these various possibilities (and combinations of possibilities), they have in mind.
-If the expression had a single meaning law schools still could not implement it because proficiency at practice depends upon dispositions (i.e., habits informed by reflection), and dispositions take longer than a law school course to develop.
-Moreover, diverting resources and time to making graduates “practice ready” would undermine a law school’s ability to teach the thinking skills that underlie all law practice tasks.
-The ability to think is the ultimate practical skill.
-In the end, the practice ready proposal is a stealth move by the bar to transfer the costs of new lawyer training more than a program for improving the education of law students.
-And like a lot of blog commentary, it is more slogan than idea.
+If the expression had a single meaning law schools still could not act on it because practice skill depends upon dispositions (i.e., habits informed by reflection), and dispositions take longer than a law school course to develop.
+Diverting resources to “practice ready” programs also would undermine a law school’s ability to provide the body of knowledge and teach the critical thinking skills that underlie all law practice tasks.
+The ability to think from an informed perspective is the ultimate practice skill.
+The movement for “practice ready” instruction is a stealth move by the bar to transfer the costs of new lawyer training more than a program for improving the education of law students, and like a lot of blog commentary, it is more slogan than idea.
 Perhaps that is why it is so popular.

-Keywords: legal education, clinical legal education, student debt, legal labor market, curricular reformworking papers series
+Keywords: legal education, clinical legal education, student debt, legal labor market, curricular reform

 Date posted: August 27, 2013 ; Last revised: March 5, 2015